2014 Tax Sale

 4. PURCHASE OF TAX SALE CERTIFICATES

 At the close of each day’s sale, or upon a bidder’s purchase completion, a report of each private buyer’s purchases will be printed in the Treasurer’s office.
-Please provide the staff at Cashier Window #1 or #2 in the Treasurer’s office on first floor with your bidder card to facilitate the report process.
-The private buyer is required to reconcile the County report with his or her records, and upon reconciliation, sign, date and return the report to the Treasurer’s staff at Window #1 or #2.
-One copy of the signed report will be retained by the Treasurer’s office; the second copy will be given to the private buyer at tax sale.
+Private buyers will be directed after the tax sale to wait in the lobby outside the Treasurer’s office entrance located on the first floor and will be called into the office once their report has been printed.
+The private buyer is required to reconcile the County report with his or her records, and upon reconciliation, sign, date and return the report to the Treasurer’s office staff member.
+There will be two reports printed, one copy of the signed report will be retained by the Treasurer’s office; the second copy will be given to the private buyer at tax sale.
 Failure to return a signed report each day of participation will cause the previously purchased delinquencies to be re-offered for sale.
 Any discrepancies are to be immediately researched and resolved.

 Full payment is due at the close of the Tax Sale or upon a bidder’s purchase completion.
 The amount collected will include all delinquent taxes, special assessments, interest, fees, costs and a $20.00 certificate fee for each Certificate of Purchase at Tax Sale issued.
 Payment must be made in U.S. funds and in the form of a personal or business check, money order or any form of guaranteed funds for the exact amount of the purchase.